 Prize: $5,000 equity-free grant.

 Exclusion: Only original pieces and productions.
-The use of AI technology in the creation or generation of any piece should be explained and described in the artist's statement.
+The use of AI technology in the creation or generation of any piece must be explained and described in the artist's statement.

 Health is foundational.

 Healthcare innovations teach us more about ourselves everyday.
 Groundbreaking advances are bringing solutions to mental and physical wellbeing challenges.
-And yet, intersectional disparities in access to healthcare persist in every society and between countries.
-As emerging technologies are leveraging bog data to transform medical research, and global health intervention and healthcare delivery systems are being threatened or dismantled, patient outcomes, healthcare access, and public health are all on the line.
-In this award category, we hope to discover vital solutions to transforming healthcare today - and for a healthier future for all.
+Yet, intersectional disparities in access to healthcare persist within every society and between nations.
+Emerging technologies are leveraging big data to transform medical research.
+Meanwhile, global health intervention and healthcare delivery systems are threatened by underfunding or a lack of political will.
+Patient outcomes, healthcare access, and public health are all on the line.
+In this award category, we invite promising solutions to transforming healthcare today - and for a healthier future for all.

-Main topic: Innovations that enhance health outcomes and wellbeing for individuals and communities, including innovations that improve healthcare delivery and accessibility.
+Main topic: Innovations that enhance health outcomes and wellbeing for individuals and communities, including technological or other innovations that improve healthcare delivery and accessibility.

 Prize: $5,000 equity-free grant.

-The Organizer will attempt to notify the potential winners via telephone or email latest on 31 May 2025 for those who have been selected to attend the Moonshot Young Leaders Camp 2025 and by 31 August 2025 regarding the outcome of the application for the Awards.
+The Organizer will attempt to notify the potential winners via telephone or email latest by 30 September 2026 regarding the outcome of the application for the Awards.
 If the potential winner cannot be contacted within five (5) days after the date of the first contact attempt, the Organizer may select an alternate potential winner in the winner’s place from the remaining eligible entries.

-The winners are obliged, if their placement is communicated to them in advance, to observe a non-disclosure agreement until the Award ceremony, i.e. until the actual announcement of their placement on the day of the Award Ceremony.
+The winners are obliged, if their placement is communicated to them in advance, to observe a non-disclosure agreement until the Award ceremony, i.e. until the actual announcement of their placement on the day of the Award Ceremony, which will be in November 2026.

 If the potential winner is a minor, or is at least 18 but still considered a minor in his/her jurisdiction of residence, the Organizer reserves the right to award the prize in the name of his/her Parent/Guardian, who will be required to fulfill any other requirements imposed on the winner set forth herein.
 Potential winners must continue to comply with all terms and conditions of these Competition Rules, and winning is contingent upon fulfilling all requirements.
 In the event that a potential winner is disqualified for any reason, the Organizer reserves the right to award the applicable prize to an alternate winner from among remaining eligible entries.